rockettheme/docs/Docs/joomla/platform/install_joomla_3x.md

 ![][installation_joomla3x_5]

 :   1. **Install Sample Data** This option gives you some sample data to work from while building your site.
 Select the data type that works best for you, or none at all.
-[40%, 16%]
+[40%, 16%, ne]
     2. **Email Configuration** Do you want your installation configuration emailed to your administrator address?
-[80%, 5%]
+[80%, 5%, ne]

 The final installation page will go over your email address, confirm your database configuration, and alert you to any server-side settings which might conflict with the use of Joomla.
 You can see a detailed list of these settings and what they mean here (link).
 Only the settings listed under **Pre-Installation Check** are mandatory in order for Joomla to function properly.